 Icahn increased his stake to 11.9 percent this month and hedge fund manager Mark Rachesky disclosed he had taken an even bigger position as Navistar slumped to a three-year low, prompting the company to adopt a poison pill to help fend off hostile bids.
 Even after rebounding 9.7 percent, the $1.81 billion company trades at an 87 percent discount to its sales, the least expensive among commercial truckmakers with market values higher than $1 billion, according to data compiled by Bloomberg.

-Rachesky’s MHR Fund Management LLC, which controls a 13.6 percent Navistar stake, said it may seek talks with management after the company lost money (NAV) for a second straight quarter, slashed its forecast and shuffled top executives as it struggles to meet federal emission standards for a new truck engine.
-While analysts project (NAV) Lisle, Illinois-based Navistar will post its first annual loss in five years, Barrington Research Associates Inc. said it could attract suitors such as Fiat Industrial SpA and Volkswagen AG (VOW) as they seek to expand in North America.
+Rachesky’s MHR Fund Management LLC, which controls a 13.6 percent Navistar stake, said it may seek talks with management after the company lost money (NAV:US) for a second straight quarter, slashed its forecast and shuffled top executives as it struggles to meet federal emission standards for a new truck engine.
+While analysts project (NAV:US) Lisle, Illinois-based Navistar will post its first annual loss in five years, Barrington Research Associates Inc. said it could attract suitors such as Fiat Industrial SpA and Volkswagen AG (VOW) as they seek to expand in North America.

 “There are a lot of companies around the world who want a global presence,” David Leiker, a Milwaukee-based analyst with Robert W. Baird & Co., said in a telephone interview.
 “And the only way you can do it is Navistar.
 You have a company that’s gone down a path that’s proving more challenging than expected that’s having a significant impact on their shareholders.”